Cyborg: In art

 The concept of the cyborg is often associated with science fiction.
-However, many artists have tried to create public awareness of cybernetic organisms; these can range from paintings to installations.
-Some artists who create such works are Neil Harbisson, Moon Ribas, Patricia Piccinini, Steve Mann, Orlan, H. R. Giger, Lee Bul, Wafaa Bilal, Tim Hawkinson, and Stelarc.
+However, many artists have incorporated and reappropriated the idea of cybernetic organisms into their work, using disparate aesthetics and often realising actual cyborg constructs; their works range from performances, to paintings and installations.
+Some of the pioneering artists who created such works are H. R. Giger, Stelarc, Orlan, Shu Lea Cheang, Lee Bul, Tim Hawkinson, Steve Mann, Patricia Piccinini.
+More recently, this type of artistic practice has been expanded upon by artists such as Marco Donnarumma, Wafaa Bilal, Neil Harbisson, Moon Ribas, Manel De Aguas and Quimera Rosa.

 Stelarc is a performance artist who has visually probed and acoustically amplified his body.
 He uses medical instruments, prosthetics, robotics, virtual reality systems, the Internet and biotechnology to explore alternate, intimate and involuntary interfaces with the body.
 He has made three films of the inside of his body and has performed with a third hand and a virtual arm.
 Between 1976 and 1988 he completed 25 body suspension performances with hooks into the skin.
 For 'Third Ear', he surgically constructed an extra ear within his arm that was internet-enabled, making it a publicly accessible acoustical organ for people in other places.
 He is presently performing as his avatar from his second life site.

 Tim Hawkinson promotes the idea that bodies and machines are coming together as one, where human features are combined with technology to create the Cyborg.
 Hawkinson's piece Emoter presented how society is now dependent on technology.

+Marco Donnarumma is a performance artist and new media artist.
+In his work the body becomes a morphing language to speak critically of ritual, power and technology.
+For his "7 Configurations" cycle, between 2014 and 2019, he engineered and created six AI prostheses, each embodying an uncanny configuration of the machinic with the organic.
+The prostheses – designed together with a team of artists and scientists – are useless prostheses, paradoxical objects designed for the body, but not to enhance it, rather to subtract functions from it: a skin-cutting robot with a steel metal knife, a facial prosthesis which blocks the wearer's gaze with a mechanical arm, and two robotic spines that function as additional limbs without a body.
+The prostheses have been created to act as performers with their own agency, that is, to interact with their human partners without being controlled externally.
+The machines are embedded with biomimetic neural networks, information processing algorithms inspired by the biological nervous system of mammals.
+Developed by Donnarumma in collaboration with the Neurorobotics Research Laboratory (DE), these neural networks endow the machines with artificial cognitive and sensorimotor skills.